 An Air Quality Data Action (AQDA) is a request for an investigation of the validity of ambient air quality data for a certain period of time.
 AQDAs are generally issued by QMB staff based upon review of field calibrations or audit results that show air monitoring equipment operating outside CARB's control limits or not meeting appropriate siting conditions.
 AQDAs are issued to the person responsible for data collection and submittal for the monitoring organization.
 A copy of it is also sent to CARB's Air Quality Planning Branch, which withholds potentially impacted data from processing and publication until appropriate actions are taken.
-More information is available in the QMP, Section 9.15.
+More information is available in the Quality Management Plan, Section 9.15.

 District staff can view CANs and AQDAs issued to their district in PANDA.